Margaret M.L. Byrnes

 Timothy W. Fortier

-Tim Fortier serves as editor of Town and City Magazine and NewsLink, and coordinates publications, and advertising.
-Tim is also responsible for developing and implementing advocacy strategies and outreach activities on a variety of legislative issues.
+Tim Fortier serves as editor of Town and City Magazine and NewsLink, and coordinates communications, member webinars, and advertising.
+Tim is also responsible for managing the Association's website.
 Prior to joining NHMA in 2011, Tim served as government relations advisor with the McLane, Graf, Raulerson & Middleton law firm, vice president with the Business & Industry Association of New Hampshire, and lobbyist and executive vice president of the New Hampshire Lodging and Restaurant Association.
 Tim holds a B.A. degree in Political Science from the University of New Hampshire.

 Ashley Methot assumed the position of Conference and Workshop Coordinator with NHMA in April, 2014.
 Ashley has held other positions such as Benefits and Wellness Associate and Event Planning Associate during her 9 year career with HealthTrust, Inc. Ashley is the "behind the scenes" coordinator for various events such as the Budget & Finance Workshops, Municipal Law Lecture Series and the NHMA Annual Conference in November.
 Ashley holds a B.A. degree in Sociology from Keene State College.